lovenets/CS-notebook/Spark/Tutorial.md

 (1) All transformations in Spark are *lazy*, in that they do not compute their results right away.
 Instead, they just remember the transformations applied to some base dataset (e.g. a file).

 (2) By default, each transformed RDD may be recomputed each time you run an action on it.
 However, you may also *persist* an RDD in memory using the `persist` (or `cache`) method, in which case Spark will keep the elements around on the cluster for much faster access the next time you query it.

+(3) Note: Actions MUST be invoked by the driver, not inside of other transformations. for example, `rdd1.map(x => rdd2.values.count() * x)` is invalid because the values transformation and count action cannot be performed inside of the `rdd1.map` transformation.

 ## 5.closure